hzk0070/comp-1200/docs/terms/2022-fall/syllabus-1200.md

 ## Communication with Instructor and Teaching Assistants

+For all matters that is not too personal, your first point of contact must be the TA that you have been assigned to (refer to the Instructional Staff section of the syllabus).
+CC me in the email, but unless your question or concerns requires my direct involvement, you will work with the TA first to resolve the issue.

 Your Auburn University email address (`@auburn.edu`) is the university-approved form of communication between instructors and students.
 Emails that you send to